Kwadwo Tuffour manages a $10-million-dollar Amazon business from his phone.

-You probably know him as KT Hustles.
+You probably know Kwadwo as KT Hustles.

 You also know having only one income stream today is like walking through gunfire hoping to emerge unscathed.